 Do Hard Things - 11 Ways to Help Our Boys Become Men: Do you want your son to someday become a responsible man?
 Have him do hard things now.
 Here are 11 suggestions for raising a son who will be a real man.

 No matter where you look today, the same battle cry is sounding forth: Where have all the good men gone?
 We can all readily see the difference between a responsible man and a perpetual adolescent.
-There are too many males in our society who don’t want to do the hard things that we are relying on them to do.

 Too many young men would rather play video games than get a job.
 Too many of them would rather look out for their own interests rather than taking on the responsibilities of caring for a wife and children.